wmo-im/wis2box-training/documentation/day2-wis2box-with-testdata/Instructions.md

 5. Make sure you can connect to your wis2box-broker using MQTT-explorer.
 - protocol=mqtt:// host=`<your-host>` port=1883
 - username=wis2box password=wis2box
-- under advanced ensure you subscribe to the topics '#' and 'origin/#'
+- under 'advanced' subscribe to the topics '$SYS' and 'origin/#'

 You should see statistics being published by your broker on the $SYS-topic.
 Keep MQTT-explorer running and proceed with the runtime configuration steps.